What Is A Lemon Lime Philodendron

 Where to Buy Lemon Lime Philodendron

-The Lemon Lime Philodendron can be bought on Amazon.
+The Lemon Lime Philodendron can be bought on Amazon and Etsy.
 The price for the plant varies from seller to seller.
-Check out the below images for some available for sale.
+Click on the below links to check the prices.